Roger Casement: Trial and execution

 Casement unsuccessfully appealed against his conviction and death sentence.
 Those who pleaded for clemency for Casement included Sir Arthur Conan Doyle, who was acquainted with Casement through the work of the Congo Reform Association, poet W. B. Yeats, and playwright George Bernard Shaw.
 Joseph Conrad could not forgive Casement, nor could Casement's longtime friend, the sculptor Herbert Ward, whose son Charles had been killed on the Western Front that January, and who would change the name of Casement's godson, who had been named after him.
 Members of the Casement family in Antrim contributed discreetly to the defence fund, although they had sons in the British Army and Navy.
 A United States Senate appeal against the death sentence was rejected by the British cabinet on the insistence of prosecutor F. E. Smith, an opponent of Irish independence.

 Casement's knighthood was forfeited on 29 June 1916.
-On the day of his execution by hanging at Pentonville Prison, 3 August 1916, Casement was received into the Catholic Church at his request.
+On the day of his execution by hanging at Pentonville Prison, 3 August 1916, Casement was received back into the Catholic Church at his request.
 He was attended by two Catholic priests, Dean Timothy Ring and Father James Carey, from the East London parish of SS Mary and Michael.
 The latter, also known as James McCarroll, said of Casement that he was "a saint ... we should be praying to him [Casement] instead of for him".
 At the time of his death he was 51 years old.

 State funeral

 Casement's body was buried in quicklime in the prison cemetery at the rear of Pentonville Prison, where he had been hanged, though his last wish was to be buried at Murlough Bay on the north coast of County Antrim, in present-day Northern Ireland.
 During the decades after his execution, successive British governments refused many formal requests for repatriation of Casement's remains.
-For example, in September 1953 Taoiseach Éamon de Valera, on a visit to Prime Minister Winston Churchill in Downing Street, requested the return of the remains.
+For example, in September 1953, Taoiseach Éamon de Valera, on a visit to Prime Minister Winston Churchill in Downing Street, requested the return of the remains.
 Churchill said he was not personally opposed to the idea but would consult with his colleagues and take legal advice.
 He ultimately turned down the Irish request, citing "specific and binding" legal obligations that the remains of executed prisoners could not be exhumed.
 De Valera disputed the legal advice and responded: